A search has begun for the twenty-sixth president of Texas A&M University.

 The student session was on Oct.
 9, 2020 from 2 p.m. to 3 p.m. via Zoom.

 We thank all who attended and shared their thoughts on the challenges ahead for Texas A&M and what we should be looking for in our next president, both in terms of professional experience and personal qualities.
-The feedback helps inform the work of the search committee as well as the writing of the position profile, which will be posted on the search webpage once completed.
+The feedback helped inform the work of the search committee as well as the writing of the position search profile.

 About The Texas A&M University System